Academic Progress Committee (APC) Frequently Asked Questions

 Q: What if I am late to submit my response?

 A: Late responses will be taken into consideration by your faculty to decide on support or interventions.
-For level 3 students who have an APC hearing, your late response will be considered by the panel, however, you are deemed a ‘late responder’.
+For risk level three students who have an APC hearing, your late response may be considered by the hearing panel.

-Q: Is it okay that I do not have supporting documents?
+Q: Is it okay if I do not have supporing documents?

 Q: What is a Statutory Declaration?

-A: A written statement which you sign and declare to be true before an authorised witness.
+A: A legally binding written statement which you sign and declare to be true before an authorised witness, A statutory declaration can be used as a supporting documentation.
 Click here for more information.

 Q: What should I do if I do not want to email my supporting documents due to privacy concerns?